cn0047/stash/ed/ad/tree.md

 * AST - Abstract Syntax Tree (used by webpack, babel, etc).
 [explorer](https://astexplorer.net/)

+* `Binary tree` - data structure in which each node has at most two children.

 * `Binary search trees` (ordered, sorted binary trees) - can **use the principle of binary search**.

 * `Self-balancing binary search tree` (height-balanced) - is any node-based binary search tree